Beware of Backfeeding

 He proceeded to take the cord off of his welder and installed the other receptacle on the end.
 Yes... they are both MALE receptacles!
-He plugged one end into the generator, the other into the welding outlet on the garage wall, and being a 'smart guy' went to the main panel and turned off any breaker feeding devices and equipment he didn't need... except, he left the main turned on...
+He plugged one end into the generator, the other into the welding outlet on the garage wall, and being a "smart guy," went to the main panel and turned off any breaker feeding devices and equipment he didn't need.
+Except, he left the main turned on...
 The generator seemed to give him a few problems while it was running, but he made it work.

-As near as we could figure from piecing together the story (and the molten pieces of equipment) when the electrical service was re-energized by the utility it took them three tries to get their fuse and switch to hold.
+From what we could gather, piecing together this story (and the molten pieces of equipment) is when the electrical service was re-energized by the utility, it took them three tries to get their fuse and switch to hold.